vjbollavarapu/tidygen/docs/BACKEND.md

-# iNEAT ERP Backend Development Documentation
+# TidyGen ERP Backend Development Documentation

 ## 🎯 **Project Overview**

-The iNEAT ERP backend is a comprehensive Django REST Framework application that provides a complete enterprise resource planning solution with Web3 integration.
+The TidyGen ERP backend is a comprehensive Django REST Framework application that provides a complete enterprise resource planning solution with Web3 integration.
 The backend is **100% complete** with 10 fully implemented modules, comprehensive API endpoints, and production-ready features.

 ## 🏗️ **Architecture Overview**